 Despite the benefits, it is important to recognize that this practice is not without risks.
 Although rare, some dangers may arise:

-- Stalkers: People who stalk children or other individuals, known as "stalkers," pose a potential risk.
-Such cases are rare in Japan, but they concern parents and authorities.
+- Stalkers: People who stalk children or other individuals, known as “stalkers,” represent a potential risk.
+Such cases are rare in Japan but concern parents and authorities.

-- Lolicon and child exploitation: Japanese culture is facing debates about the normalization of certain behaviors in anime and manga that may have negative implications.
+- Lolicon and child exploitation: The Japanese culture faces debates about the normalization of certain behaviors in anime and manga that may have negative implications.
 Although this is not directly related to the practice of walking alone, it is a concern for parents and educators.

-- Accidents and disorientation: Children can get lost or have minor accidents along the way.
+- Accidents and disorientation: Children may get lost or have minor accidents during the journey.
 Fortunately, the sense of community in Japan ensures that any nearby adult is willing to help.

-Even with these challenges, the social structure, the trust among citizens, and a solid education ensure that the practice remains a striking feature of Japanese culture.
+Even with these challenges, the social structure, trust among citizens, and solid education ensure that the practice remains a distinctive feature of Japanese culture.